aspose-imaging/Aspose.Imaging-Products/imaging/net/viewer/tiff/_index.md

 {{% blocks/products/pf/agp/content h2="How to View TIFF File Using C#" %}}

- In order to view TIFF file, weвЂ™ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
+ In order to view TIFF file, we’ll use
+ [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net)
+ API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.imaging)